jeremythuff/WebGL-Planets-Client/README.md

 # WebGL Planets Client

-To run, simple serve up index.html from a webserver.
+To run, simply serve up index.html from a webserver.

 To develop:
 1. npm istall